2000s in fashion: Women

 In the early 2000s, women's hair was often long and straight.
 The early 2000s featured "zig-zag partings", in which the hairline is parted in a zig-zag fashion.
 Hair lengths varied from below the earlobes at the shortest to just below the shoulders at the longest.
 From 1995 until 2008 highlights and lowlights made of blonde, red, and light brown went mainstream.
 In 2000, highlights were soft and subtle for a sun-kissed look.
 In 2002 bold and unblended highlights called "chunky highlights" burst onto the scene.
 This trend was kickstarted by Kelly Clarkson during her time on American Idol, lasting until 2006.
 The early 2000s also continued the Farrah Fawcett hairstyle revival of the late 1990s.
 Crimped hair was popular in the early and mid-2000s.

 For black women, cornrows, dreadlocks and curly weaves were popular until the late 2000s, when toned-down versions of the Afro, Jheri curl and short pixie cuts were popularized by artists like Janet Jackson and Rihanna.
 Another popular hairstyle throughout the decade was the braid, rejuvenated by the likes of Alicia Keys and Lauren Conrad.
 Throughout the early and middle years braids and plaits would often be meticulously put in intricate patterns and would purposely be styled as a way to blend in better with women's clothing styles.

 In the mid-2000s, many women favored the bob haircut, as well as its longer version, the long bob or "the lob".
 By the late 00's, it became unfashionable to center-part one's hair, and the side-swept Bangs of the 1980s made a comeback.

 In the late 2000s, dark haired women (and even light-haired ones) favored the jet black hair, as worn by Katy Perry or Amy Winehouse with her trademark beehive hairstyle.
-Textured hair with volume, natural wavy hair, and the bob cut became popular from 2007 onwards in both Britain and the USA.
+Textured hair with volume, natural wavy hair, and the bob cut became popular from 2007, even though from the mid-2000s, it continued onwards in both Britain and the USA.
 In 2009, many women sought to imitate the hairstyle Kate Gosselin had that year, briefly bringing back blended highlights into the mainstream.
 This look ended up only being a fad.
 Other popular late 2000s trends included Headbands, headwraps and Scrunchies, side ponytails, and braiding on one side of the head.